crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Include this item in automatic quivering.

 =F
-  Exclude this item when cycling ammunition.
+  Exclude this item when cycling quiver actions.

 \+F
-  Include this item when cycling ammunition.
+  Include this item when cycling quiver actions.

+!Q
+  Prompt before explicitly quivering this item.
+Entails =F,=f.

 =R
   Do not offer to swap out this ring if another one can be removed instead.